mindsphere/vfc-examples/Dashboard_getting_started/Setup/readme.md

 :white_check_mark:  :white_check_mark:  :white_check_mark:  :white_check_mark:  :white_check_mark:  :white_check_mark:

 ### Data Generator best practices:
 VFC offers a build in method to simulate/generate data with the *generate node*.
-You can use it to create powerful data patterns.
+You can use it to create powerful data patterns and stack signals like: saw, sine, gauss, linear and noise.

 ![gerate_node](../doc/generate_node.png)